The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: Stretched-culf factorisation system

 \begin{rema} In Lemma \ref{ortoghonalfactsystem}, we have that the diagram

 commutes.
-By hypothesis $F$ is CULF.
-Therefore, $L$ is a CULF if and only if $H$ is CULF.
-On the other hand, by hypothesis $S$ is stretched and applying Lemma \ref{stretchedtriangle}, we have that $L$ is a stretched if and only if $G$ is stretched. \end{rema}
+By hypothesis $F$ is culf.
+Therefore, $L$ is a culf if and only if $H$ is culf.
+On the other hand, by hypothesis $S$ is stretched and applying Lemma \ref{stretchedtriangle}, we have that $L$ is stretched if and only if $G$ is stretched. \end{rema}

-\begin{rema} If we had required $\mathcal{D}$ to be an interval, then Lemma \ref{ortoghonalfactsystem} would say that the stretched and CULF maps are orthogonal classes of maps in the category of intervals and simplicial maps, as exploited in the the following proposition.
-It will be important later in \ref{subsec:The complete decomposition groupoid $U_X$} that we allow $\mathcal{D}$ to be more general than just an interval. \end{rema}
+\begin{rema} If we had required $X$ to be a discrete algebraic interval, then Lemma \ref{ortoghonalfactsystem} would say that the stretched and strict culf maps are orthogonal classes of maps in the category of discrete algebraic intervals and simplicial maps, as exploited in the following proposition.
+It will be important later in \ref{subsec:The complete decomposition groupoid $U_X$} that we allow $X$ to be more general than just a discrete algebraic interval. \end{rema}

-\begin{propo} The stretched functors as left-hand class and the $CULF$ functors as right-hand class form a factorisation system in $\Interval$. \end{propo}
+\begin{propo} The stretched maps as left-hand class and the strict culf functors as right-hand class form a factorisation system in $\Interval$. \end{propo}

-\begin{proof} The CULF functors are closed under equivalence.
-We have that every functor $F$ in $\Interval$ admits a stretched-CULF factorisation by Lemma \ref{stretculffactarrow}.
+\begin{proof} The strict culf maps are closed under isomorphism.
+We have that every simplicial map $F$ in $\Interval$ admits a stretched-culf factorisation by Lemma \ref{stretculffactarrow}.
 Therefore, we only have to prove that the classes are orthogonal, which follows from Lemma \ref{ortoghonalfactsystem}. \end{proof}